Rahul-042/online_vegetables_app/README.md

 # online_vegetables_app
-It is project of about Online vegetable . customers can buy vegetables using the app.
+This is an Android based Project.
+In this project I Created smoooth interface for people to navigate and This app provides a service of selling online vegetables, user can buy it.
+The lanaguages that i used for this project are "Java" is the main language to create an app, 'Firebase' is a web base tool used for backend.